microsoft/RepoLaunch/README.md

 RepoLaunch can:
 1) Install all dependencies and build the repository, delivered as a docker image;
 2) Organize the command to rebuild the repository inside the container after modifications;
-3) Organize command to test the repository and output testcase-status mapping, and optionally find per-testcase running command.
+3) Organize command to test the repository, write a parser to parse test output into testcase-status mapping, and optionally find per-testcase running command.

 The basic workflow of RepoLaunch agent is as follows: